rradczewski/ymmv/_drafts/react-hooks-cypress-and-the-fabric-of-the-universe.md

 });
 ```

-I quickly noticed that this is not how Cypress works at all, so off I went, adding `await` and `async` to my code.
-After all, I noticed Cypress commands return something with a `then`-method so my brain immediately pattern-matches that to `Promise` and thus `async`/`await`!
+Naturally, one should've known that these commands are asynchronously executed, so off I went, adding `await` and `async` to my code. \Cypress commands return something with a `then`-method so naturally I pattern-match that to `Promise` and thus `async`/`await`!

 ```js
 specify("async/await to the rescue", async () => {